Alijafr/face_recognition/README.md

 ## Scripts
 There are 3 main scripts:
 * train.py : expect a path of the *train* folder (The default is ./train).
 Inside this *train* folder, it should contain folders of the people to be recognized.
-For example /train/Ali.
+For example: -/train/
+              - Ali/
+              - images
 Furthermore, inside each person's folder, it should contain images of only this person so that model does not get confused.
 Lastly, there is an option to create a svm model, otherwise the encodings will be used for prediction.

 *test_accuary.py: used to test the accuary of the model.
 It expects a path for *test* folder that has the same structure as the *train* folder.
 The default evalution is using the produced encodings and highest vote model.
 In case, you chose the svm model, you will need to provide the path of the file.